opengisch/QField-docs/documentation/how-to/tracking.en.md

 ## Set-Up Tracking Session

-1. Open the main dashboard legend and press long on the layer which you want to use for tracking.
+1. Open the main dashboard legend and long-press on the layer which you want to use for tracking.
 2. Select **Setup tracking** and a new window will appear showing the configuration settings.

     !![](../assets/images/tracking-layer-properties.png,350px)